Published January 5, 2026 by Story.law Editorial Team

 LTSE EquityClean, founder-focused cap tables with essentials and transparent pricingLean US startups and product-led teamsPre-seed to Series B

 Most platforms excel in specific stages or geographies.
-Aegis by Story.law is the only option that replaces cap table software, e-signature tools, and separate legal fees with one subscription.
-Carta and Shareworks tend to cover larger-company controls, Pulley and LTSE Equity favor DIY startups, and Ledgy leads on European compliance.
-Cake and Eqvista serve cost-sensitive unfunded teams well.
+Aegis by Story.law gives founders a lower-cost standalone cap table path at $99/month with optional lawyer supervision, while Carta and Shareworks tend to cover larger-company controls, Pulley and LTSE Equity favor DIY startups, and Ledgy leads on European compliance.

 Best 8 Cap Table Management Software for Startups in 2026